Maker: Hermann Hauser (German, Munich 1882–1952 Reisbach)

 Medium: Spruce, rosewood, mahogany

 Dimensions: Total L. 97.7 cm (38 7/16); Body length: 48.5 cm (19-1/16 in.); Neck length: 32.5 cm(12-13/16 in.); Head length: 16.7 cm (6-9/16 in.); Upper bouts: 28.2 cm (11-1/16 in.)
 Middle bouts: 23.9 cm (9-7/16 in.)
 Lower bouts: 37 cm (14-9/16 in.); Depth at tail: 9.8 cm (3-7/8 in.)

 Credit Line: Gift of Emilita Segovia, Marquessa of Salobreña, 1986

 Based closely on Spanish models, this guitar replaced the Ramírez guitar (1986.353.2) as Andrés Segovia's principal concert instrument in 1937.
-He used this instrument for concerts and recordings until 1962 and once called it the "greatest guitar of our epoch."
+He used it in concerts and for recording until 1962.
 It is said that Hauser brought instruments to Segovia for twelve successive years but that none pleased the virtuoso until he tried this one.
 The two-piece back and sides are of Brazilian rosewood, the two-piece top is of spruce.